Mohamed-h-Gamil/maids-cc-recruitment-agent/readme.md

-# 🤖 Maids.cc AI Recruitment & Operations Automation
+# 🤖 Maids AI Recruitment & Operations Automation

 **A comprehensive automation system designed to streamline the recruitment lifecycle—from initial AI screening to visa issuance.**